 (e.g., Araki et al. 2007b, 2007a; Christie et al. 2012).
 Other studies have similarly reported negative associations between measures of hatchery production and effective number of breeders for example in meta-analyses of multiple river systems that have both natural and hatchery production (e.g., Hagen et al. 2021).
 While such studies are frequently cited as evidence of negative impacts in assessments of the potential effects of hatchery production on wild populations, more recent research on the same populations have questioned these earlier findings (e.g., Courter et al. 2019, 2022).
 For example, a recent study found no significant negative association between stock productivity and the proportion of hatchery origin spawners, pNI, and hatchery release amounts in a 27-year time series of brood year productivity of Hood River steelhead; rather, a significant positive association was found (Courter et al. 2022).
 Here, the authors emphasized in their discussion that tests of hypotheses that predict negative effects on wild populations need to go beyond just taking short-term samples to assess potential fitness effects.
 They sought to identify plausible mechanisms to help explain previous findings that HOR spawners had lower average reproductive success than NOR fish within the same tributaries (e.g., pointing to research that found HOR spawners were more prone to choosing inferior spawning sites than NOR spawners).
 The authors argued that the most informative approach to assessing negative effects of hatchery production on wild fish are expected to emerge from rigorous statistical analyses, assessing decades long datasets of hatchery production and annual population productivity and including appropriate covariates and measures of stock productivity (e.g., derived from stock-recruit data).

 Other examples where hatcheries have had a neutral or positive effect include those where hatchery stocking has been an integral part of a recovery plan or recommended as a part of future recovery (Kline and Flagg 2014; Kozfkay et al. 2019; Kendall et al. 2023), while other examples suggest hatcheries have no effect (Venditti et al. 2018).
+A recent global analysis of published research on the effects of hatchery salmonids on wild conspecifics highlighted that a majority of studies across the globe (83%) have identified adverse effects of hatchery supplementation-particularly loss of genetic diversity and fitness from interbreeding (McMillan et al. 2023).
+However, these results were nuanced and dependent on the purpose of hatchery supplementation-in the 3% of reviewed papers that reported beneficial effects of supplementation to wild fish, the hatchery programs being assessed were meant to supplement or recover vulnerable populations (e.g., by keeping hatchery release groups small and ensuring a high proportion of wild fish in the broodstock; Berejikian et al. 2008; Hess et al. 2012; Berejikian and Van Doornik 2018; Janowitz-Koch et al. 2019; McMillan et al. 2023).
 Reflecting discrepancies in different studies of hatchery effects on NOR fish, we also found a diversity of viewpoints in broader review papers, ranging from strongly against to cautiously in favour of hatchery supplementation.
 Some reviews caution against further use of hatcheries for conservation production (e.g., Terui et al. 2023); others are cautiously positive and emphasize trade-offs between potential benefits and risks of hatchery programs while acknowledging unresolved uncertainties (e.g., Anderson et al. 2020).
-More positive reviews also tended to discuss how further research can address uncertainties and how the implementation of hatchery measures to mitigate potential negative effects (e.g., Brannon et al. 2004; Hagen et al. 2021), e.g., "discontinue or modify programs if risks outweigh benefits" (Paquet et al. 2011).
+More positive reviews also tended to discuss how further research can address uncertainties and how the implementation of hatchery measures to mitigate potential negative effects (e.g., Brannon et al. 2004; Hagen et al. 2021), and encourage adaptive approaches to management (e.g., "discontinue or modify programs if risks outweigh benefits"; Paquet et al. 2011).